-- 7.1 Local Plans shall be prepared in accordance with the policies of this Plan. - 72 Each Neighbourhood Area shall be planned through Neighbourhood Plans and shall be adopted by bylaw and appended to The Plan. - 7.3 Notwithstanding Policy 7.1, development consistent with Section 12: Agriculture of this Plan shall be permitted without a local plan. - 7.4 Subdivisions approved prior to the adoption of the amended plan and Bylaw C-8569-2024 within the expanded hamlet area may proceed.
+- 7.1 Local Plans shall be prepared in accordance with the policies of this Plan. - 72 Notwithstanding Policy 7.1, development consistent with Section 12: Agriculture of this Plan shall be permitted without a local plan. - 7.3 Each Neighbourhood Area shall be planned through Neighbourhood Plans adopted by bylaw and appended to The Plan. - 7.4 Subdivisions approved, prior to the adoption of Bylaw C-8569-2024 (Future Policy Area amendments), within the expanded hamlet area may proceed.